Patient information: Peritoneal dialysis (Beyond the Basics)

 Which type is right for me? — Patients are often allowed to choose between CAPD and CCPD or APD based upon lifestyle or personal issues.
 CCPD or APD allows significantly more uninterrupted time for work, family, and social activities than CAPD.

 There may be changes in treatment type, dwell time, number of exchanges, or type of dialysate after beginning treatment, based upon how the body responds.
 Periodic blood and urine tests, as well as tests of the used dialysate, are used to fine tune peritoneal dialysis treatment.
-(See "Adequacy of peritoneal dialysis".)
+(See "Prescribing and assessing adequate peritoneal dialysis".)

 PERITONEAL DIALYSIS COMPLICATIONS